sparrow-chik-chrk/investigation-board-fix/README.md

 There are some pretty straightforward options in the settings for the module so you can better adjust it for your table
 ![image](https://github.com/user-attachments/assets/5acf7e09-4eb2-44b7-b002-4e7347698978)

+If you click on the Delete button of the Drawing tools ALL NOTES WILL BE DELETED, so beware.
+To get rid of notes and drawings individually select them and use the Delete button on your keyboard.

 ## Installation

 To install this module, in Foundry VTT go to the Add-on Modules tab: